Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 </template>
 </CodeSwitcher>

 As with all functionality there are differences between back-ends.
 If this first example "Mask Out Specific Values" doesn't work for you, that could be because we are trying to apply a mask (a cube with dimensions `x`, `y`, `t`) to the input data (a cube with dimensions `x`, `y`, `t`, `bands`) and thus, cubes with different dimensionality.
-If you encounter such a problem, try applying the first mask to the NDVI cube as it is shown in the second example "Thresholds".
+If you encounter such a problem, try applying the first mask to the NDVI cube (with dimensions `x`, `y`, `t`) as it is shown in the second example "Thresholds".

 #### Thresholds